-Barney O'Neill from Te Aroha suggested changing the shirt colors for future events.
+Barney O'Neill from Te Aroha SFC suggested changing the shirt colours for future events.

-Phil Appleyard raised concerns regarding line testing procedures, with Pete Saul noting the importance of correct testing practices.
-He emphasized that Black Magic Tackle lines are tested wet and that clubs need to follow proper procedures, including soaking lines for two hours in freshwater before conducting five tests.
+Phil Appleyard Big Fish Fishing Club raised concerns regarding line testing procedures, with Pete Saul, Patron noting the importance of correct testing practices.
+He emphasised that Black Magic Tackle lines are assessed wet and that clubs need to follow proper procedures, including soaking lines for two hours in freshwater before conducting five tests.
 Dry lines test higher than wet ones, and IGFA rules specify that testing machines must be calibrated annually, along with scale calibration.

-Tim Evans inquired about new club flags.
+Tim Evans Tairua Pauanui SFC inquired about new club flags.
 A supplier is being worked with, and new pin fish pins are also in development.